A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Convergence Analysis

 \section{Convergence Analysis}

-In this section, we provide the convergence analysis for the proposed method GALET.
+In this section, we provide the convergence rate analysis under convex PL LL settings.
 We first introduce the assumptions and the challenges.
 Next, we analyze the descent property and drifting error in LL, the bias of $w^{k+1}$ to the optimal solution of $\min_w\mathcal{L}(x^k,y^{k+1},w)$ and the descent property of UL.
 Finally, we define a new Lyapunov function and state the iteration complexity of GALET.